Cyoda-platform/row-estimator-for-apache-cassandra/README.md

 # Row cassandra estimator
-copied base from https://github.com/aws-samples/row-estimator-for-apache-cassandra Original project has bug and work with all tables in keyspace
+copied base from https://github.com/aws-samples/row-estimator-for-apache-cassandra

+Original project has bug (can not connect to table, if table name with upper case) and can not iterate over all tables in keyspace

 ## How to run
 ```bash